MicrosoftDocs/microsoft-cloud/docs/dev/copilot/isv/Commercialization.md

 In doing so, Contoso:

-- Increased their market share by enhancing the value of their existing platform and driving adoption amongst new customers.
+- Increased their market share by enhancing the value of their existing platform and driving adoption among new customers.
 - Unlocked new revenue streams from power users that want to experiment with new technologies without alienating their core customer base.
 - Implemented a quick-win, generative AI feature without incurring significant development costs.

 Adding this paid feature to their existing platform enabled Contoso to experiment with a new generative AI capability without incurring high costs or alienating core components of their customer base.
-This approach helped them establish a solid generative AI foundation on which to expand with additional services and features in the future.
+This approach helped them establish a solid generative AI foundation on which to expand with future services and features in the future.

 ### New solution scenario: Contact center agents

 Contoso identified an opportunity for increased AI automation in contact centers.
-Many customer service teams were being overwhelmed by the volume of calls, and Contoso realized that many contact requests were for simple tasks or information that could be provided by an AI assistant.
+Many customer service teams were overwhelmed by the volume of calls, but Contoso realized that many contact requests were for simple tasks or information that an AI assistant could provide.
 These AI agents could alleviate the loads on human representatives, enabling them to deal with the most complex issues, dramatically increase the efficiency of closed tickets, and reduce overall costs for the contact center.

 To meet this demand, Contoso developed a generative AI contact center agent that can answer questions, initiate tasks, and close tickets for customers over the phone or through a text-based interface.
 Given the market demand and disruption potential of this technology, Contoso built this application as a new, SaaS-based solution, charging a base subscription fee along with a small additional usage charge.
 Let's take a look at the factors that went into

 Contoso developing their application with this approach:

 - **End user**: This application would be targeted towards customers with queries or issues that would contact companies' call centers.
 The application's UI, in the case of chat interfaces, prioritizes simplicity to enable ease of use by the customer.
-- **Business value**: This solution improves both the efficiency and effectiveness of contact centers by reducing the cost-per-ticket-closed and empowering contact center workers with additional capabilities and support.
+- **Business value**: This solution improves both the efficiency and effectiveness of contact centers by reducing the cost-per-ticket-closed and empowering contact center workers with further capabilities and support.
-- **Technical approach**: Contoso built the solution using pro-code development and leveraging Microsoft Fabric, Azure AI Studio, and Azure OpenAI Assistants.
+- **Technical approach**: Contoso built the solution using pro-code development with Microsoft Fabric, Azure AI Studio, and Azure OpenAI Assistants.
 The value this application provides warranted the substantial development lift and continuous support.
 - **Costs**: Contoso's costs included development resources, cloud-service costs during development, testing, and production, and continuous support, justified by the core generative AI feature.

 Offering their solution as a SaaS model enabled Contoso to manage their application's model usage to flexibly meet demand while simultaneously layering on top of existing legacy contact center systems.
-These AI agents can intake data from a variety of sources and pass it through multiple levels of automated decision-making to rapidly identify and address operational tasks.
+These AI agents can intake data from various sources and pass it through multiple levels of automated decision-making to rapidly identify and address operational tasks.
 As users become more accustomed to engaging with AI-powered interfaces, the underlying core system can become commoditized-valued more as data servers than core systems.
 This change offers a major potential for disruption in the industry, justifying Contoso's decision to develop their application as a new solution.

 With this solution, Contoso:

-- Deployed an additional revenue opportunity through a core solution platform that improves customer efficiency.
+- Deployed another revenue opportunity through a core solution platform that improves customer efficiency.
 - Developed a new, disruptive interface for contact centers that transforms how customers engage with customer service.
-- Positioned growth opportunities through additional agents, features, and SaaS-based capabilities that can be offered through the platform.
+- Positioned growth opportunities through future agents, features, and SaaS-based capabilities that can be offered through the platform.

 Carefully considering the elements of their solution helped Contoso craft a commercial approach that aligned with their goals and application platform as a whole.
 The SaaS model that Contoso used for this solution is widely applicable and offers a transformative component to the software that ISVs develop.